shabarishch/EarningsNLP/README.md

    - Our target variable is ```perc_change_next_prev``` (percentage of stock price changes next day to previous day of earnings call).

 ## Modeling Approach
 Strategies implemented and results obtained are summarized below.
 Metrics used include Mean Squared Error (MSE) and Correlation Coefficients between the actual and predicted values.
+Each strategy was run several times (Linear Regression around 5000 and Neural Networks around 250 times) with different train test splits.
+This ensures the the results are representative, i.e. that there is low variance.
 - Baseline Model
   - Predicts no change from previous day.
   - ```MSE = 31.16 ```